-Behavioral assessment is done to portray the mindset of the person under study, to depict what he does and why he does it.
+Behavioral assessment test is done to portray the mindset of the person under study, to depict what he does and why he does it.
 Mainly, behavioral assessment is conducted through functional analysis.
 Anomalies related to hyperactivity, aggression, low attention span, peer relationship problems, etc., are all studied through behavioral assessments.

 Functional Behavioral Assessment (FBA) is carried out to evaluate the ‘why’, ‘what’, and ‘how’ of the behavioral changes of individuals.
 It is used to determine the underlying characteristics of behavior.
 FBA is done to clarify the behavioral changes that remain inaccessible to the normal eye.
 A specialist conducts FBA by putting the individual in different situations to study the changes according to the situation.
 This type of assessment may also include background checks, family interviews, etc.